Kozphy/Note/database/sql_book/Item 2_ Eliminate Redundant Storage of Data Items.md

 Normalization is a process that involves dividing information by subject to help eliminate problems associated with storing duplicate data.

-We are more concerned with cases where users enter the same piece of data in more than one place.
+We are more `concerned with` cases where `users enter the same piece of data in more than one place`.

 Such redundancy is necessary to maintain the relational link between tables.

-One goal of normalization is to minimize the need to repeat data, either in the same table or in different tables throughout a database.
+One goal of normalization is to `minimize the need to repeat data`, either in the same table or in different tables throughout a database.

 ![](https://i.imgur.com/Ee8mswt.png)